 FAQ

 Sweet potatoes are characterized by their tapered ends and smooth skin, which can vary in color from white to bright orange.
 In contrast, yams exhibit rough skin and typically have white flesh while having a cylindrical shape.
-Additionally, yams are starchier and drier compared to sweet potatoes, lacking the sweetness of sweet potatoes.
+Additionally, yams are starchier and drier than sweet potatoes, lacking the sweetness of sweet potatoes.

 Whipped potatoes are created by vigorously blending potatoes using a mixer or whisk until they achieve a silky and smooth consistency.
 Typically, this whipping process introduces air into the potatoes, resulting in a light and airy texture.
 This stands in contrast to smashed or mashed potatoes, which tend to have a denser and more substantial texture and consistency.

-- Roasted Sweet Potatoes (A Healthy Side Dish for Thanksgiving)
+- Crispy Roasted Sweet Potatoes

 - Oven Roasted Spaghetti Squash